cuckydev/CuckyVoxel/README.md

 You can pass your own compiler flags with `-DCMAKE_C_FLAGS` and `-DCMAKE_CXX_FLAGS`.

-You can then compile CSE2 with this command:
+You can then compile CuckyVoxel with this command:

 ```
 cmake --build build --config Release